 - GM insects

-Experimental releases of Oxitec's GM mosquitoes have been approved in Panama.
+Experimental releases of Oxitec's GM mosquitoes have begun in Panama.
 Oxitec's notification for the export of GM mosquito eggs to Panama includes no risk assessment, even though this is a legal requirement.
-Read the press release (also in Spanish).

 - A DNA database in the NHS?